 Can You Renew a Learners Permit?

 If you have struggled to pass the driving test or have not spent time practising, you may be worried about how long the learner’s permit is valid.
-Learner permits are typically valid for two years.
-If you haven’t passed our test in those two years, you can renew your learner’s permit, which can be done up to three times for a fee of €35.
+A learner permit in Ireland is typically valid for two years.

 Can You Drive When You Receive a Learners Permit?